 Cementir commitment for a more sustainable water management

 We believe that the management framework most consistent with our sustainability strategy for a responsible use of water is the implementation and maintenance of an environmental management systems compliant with the ISO 14001 standard.
-In 2023, 93% of total cement production took place at sites where the Environmental Management System is certified ISO 14001.
+In 2024 9 out of 11 cement plants are certified ISO 14001.
 We aim to obtain the mentioned certification for all cement plants by 2025.

 Our commitments: